aaaaaa123456789/libplum/docs/functions.md

   If this argument is one of the [special loading mode constants][mode-constants], it indicates that the image data will instead be loaded from a file, from a [`plum_buffer`][buffer] struct, or through callbacks.
-  (Note: these special constants take up the highest possible `size_t` values, and therefore the risk of colliding with true buffer sizes is minimal; it is possible to use the `PLUM_BUFFER` special mode to mitigate this risk completely.
+  (Note: these special constants take up the highest possible `size_t` values, and therefore the risk of colliding with true buffer sizes is minimal; it is possible to use the `PLUM_MODE_BUFFER` special mode to mitigate this risk completely.
   The [`PLUM_MAX_MEMORY_SIZE`][mode-constants] constant indicates the maximum value that will be treated as a true size and not a special constant, and is therefore equal to `SIZE_MAX` minus the number of mode constants.)